 Worms are everywhere.
 They exist inside living creatures, under the ground, and even in marine habitats.
 We have about 2,700 different kinds of worms; some are parasitic, while others are not.
 Parasitic worms live inside the body of other animals.
 The non-parasitic worms are known as free-living worms; they live underground or in marine habitats.

-Worms do not have teeth but possess strong mouth muscles that let them chew their food in bits.
-However, they’re still small creatures, and therefore, when it comes to feeding worms, they need small enough bits to intake.
+Worms have no teeth but strong mouth muscles that let them chew their food in bits.
+However, they’re still small creatures; therefore, when it comes to feeding worms, they need small enough bits to intake.

 Earthworms are chief agents of the decomposition of organic matter.
-What do worms eat?
-Well, worms feed on bacteria, fungi, dead leaves, and tiny seeds, among other things.
-By going about their everyday activities, eating, moving, and excreting, earthworms recycle nutrients that plants find useful.
+Worms feed on bacteria, fungi, dead leaves, and tiny seeds, among other things.
+Earthworms recycle nutrients that plants find useful by going about everyday activities, eating, moving, and excreting.

 Earthworms are hermaphrodites, and they have both female and male reproductive organs.
-Although a single worm has the organs to reproduce by itself, most earthworms need a mate to reproduce.
+Although a single worm has the organs to reproduce by itself, most earthworms need a mate to reproduce before baby worms hatch from eggs after around a 2 week gestation period.
 Earthworms do not have lungs but breathe through their skin by diffusion.

 Below is a list of the most popular earthworms:

 These are popular bait worms.
-They are hardy and able to tolerate a large concentration of decaying organic matter.
-Red worms mature within 179 days and produce at least 79 cocoons per year.
-They grow to a varying length of 1 to 4 inches and live for about 700 days.
+They are hardy and can tolerate a large concentration of decaying organic matter.
+Red worms mature within 179 days and produce at least 79 cocoons yearly.
+They grow to a length of 1 to 4 inches and live for about 700 days.

 These grow best at a higher temperature than most earthworms.
-Under an ideal room temperature of 77 degrees Fahrenheit, a nightcrawler will mature in 350 days and produce 38 cocoons per year.
+Under an ideal room temperature of 77 degrees Fahrenheit, a nightcrawler will mature in 350 days and produce 38 cocoons yearly.
 These worms can grow to a length of 8-10 inches.

-Also called the “brandling worm,” you’ll find red wigglers the most common composting worms.
+Also called the “brandling worm,” red wigglers are the most common composting worms.
 They find it easy to compost very large scraps of organic matter.
-If handled roughly, they can emit an unpleasant odor, and some people may find themselves allergic to it.
+If handled roughly, they can emit an unpleasant odor, and some people may be allergic to it.
 Red wigglers live close to the soil surface.

 Epigeic worms live close to the soil surface and feed on decaying plants.

-Endogeic worms live deeper in the soil in permanent burrows, and they feed mostly on soil and microbes.
+Endogeic worms live deeper in the soil in permanent burrows and feed mostly on soil and microbes.
 Anecic worms live near the subsurface of the soil.

 Earthworms are known to survive best in aerobic systems.
-Most people agree that earthworms are beneficial to the ecosystem, but a few researchers point out some negative effects.
+Most people agree that earthworms benefit the ecosystem, but a few researchers point out some negative effects.

 How do earthworms enrich plant growth?
 Well, worms disintegrate plant residue and drag them deeper into the soil.
 Thus allowing the nutrients from these plant matter to get deeper into the soil.
 They feed on decaying plants and manure.
-Their digestive system mixes the mineral and organic substances in their food to form highly concentrated castings.
+Their digestive system mixes their food's mineral and organic substances to form highly concentrated castings.